How do exponential size solutions arise in semidefinite programming?: Main results and proofs

-We show the feasible set of \eqref{problem-khachiyan} (when $m=3$) and the feasible set described by the inequalities \eqref{eqn-x1} on Figure \ref{figure-khach-vs-messy}.
-From \eqref{problem-khachiyan} we removed the inequality $x_3 \geq 2$ and we normalized both sets by suitable bounds on $x_3.$ Note that $x_3$ increases from right to left for better visibility.
+where the first inequality is from $x_2 \geq x_3$ and \eqref{eqn-x2-perturbed}.
+The second inequality follows, since $x_2 \geq 50.$ Using this lower bound in \eqref{eqn-x1} and $x_2 \geq 0, \, $ the desired inequality \eqref{eqn-x1-perturbed} follows. \end{Example} We show the set described by the inequalities \eqref{eqn-khach-ineq-3} which appear in \eqref{problem-khachiyan}, and the feasible set described by the inequalities \eqref{eqn-x1}-\eqref{eqn-x2} on Figure \ref{figure-khach-vs-messy}.
+We normalized both sets by suitable bounds on $x_3.$ Note that $x_3$ increases from right to left for better visibility.

 \pf{of Lemma \ref{lemma-xj>=dj+1}} We use an argument analogous to the one in Example \ref{example-khach-messy}.
 We use induction and show how to suppress the $``\delta"$ terms in the type 1 and type 2 polynomials at the cost of making $x_k$ large and choosing suitable $d_j$ constants.